 Genomics of inflammation and immunity

-The goal of our research is to use high-throughput screens to gain causal insights into the biological basis of human ...
+The goal of our research is to use high-throughput screens to gain causal insights into the biological basis of human disease, ...

 Cellular Genetics Informatics